vkhoroz/python-training/course/02-basics.rst

 ``**kwargs`` which allow a function to accept an arbitrary number of positional or named arguments accordingly.

+All function arguments in python are passed by reference; the same applies to a function result.
+No implicit data coying appear during a function call.

 Classes
 -------
 In python there are `old-style` (until version ``3.0``) and `new-style` classes